CherryDev-Arch/CherryDev-Arch/README.md

 ## 🌍 Spoken Languages

-I am a native speaker of English, currently learning Arabic, Persian, and Urdu!
+I am a native speaker of English, currently learning Finnish/Estonian, Kazakh, and I'm also creating my own language called Aerani!

 ## 📔 Hobbies

-I'm a beatboxer, and I also enjoy games in my free time, because they help me learn and gather ideas for my own games.
+I'm a musician, and I also enjoy games in my free time, because they help me learn and gather ideas for software.
 I hope to one day compete in the Grand Beatbox Battle World League, or the DMC World DJ Championships, or even create games based on them.
+I also enjoy designing micronations, as they give me a sense of control and help me understand politics.

 ## 📝 Career